 - Will participants get study results and how will results be returned to participants?

-- Why it is important to participate in DWH studies?
+- Why was it important to participate in DWH studies?

 - Why are there so many different studies being conducted in the Gulf?